dmi3/bin/README.md

 -----
 * Bind script to hotkey in your DE, for example Shift+Tab.
 * Add new snippets after line 30, in format `s/SHORCUT$/REPLACEMENT/g;`
+* If you use this for emoji, it will work but make me sad.
 <hr/>

 # [sssh](https://github.com/dmi3/bin/blob/master/sssh)